Black Lives Matter.

 The William J. Pieper, M.D.
 Lecture

 Q&A with Martha Heineman Pieper, Ph.D.

 Martha Heineman Pieper, Ph.D.

-Dr. Martha Heineman Pieper, Ph.D. will answer questions from participants on the principles of Inner Humanism psychotherapy and their application to treating adults and adolescents in individual psychotherapy, children in play therapy, parent counseling, couples therapy, and consultation with preschool teachers.
+Dr. Martha Heineman Pieper, Ph.D. will answer questions from participants on the principles of Inner Humanism® psychotherapy and their application to treating adults and adolescents in individual psychotherapy, children in play therapy, parent counseling, couples therapy, and consultation with preschool teachers.

-Anyone who would like an orientation ahead of the program can find a succinct overview of Inner Humanism psychotherapy in The Privilege of Being a Therapist as well as other relevant presentations and articles at Articles - Martha Heineman Pieper, Ph.D.
+Some questions of general interest will be submitted in advance by the clinical staff and trainees at Smart Love Family Services.
+The majority of the program will be dedicated to answering questions posed by attendees.
+Questions on any and all considerations related to diversity and race will be very welcome.
+Anyone who would like an orientation ahead of the program can find a succinct overview of Inner Humanism® psychotherapy in The Privilege of Being a Therapist as well as other relevant presentations and articles at Articles - Martha Heineman Pieper, Ph.D.

 Martha Heineman Pieper, Ph.D.,

 is an author and psychotherapist who works with children and parents, and serves as a consultant to agencies and other mental health professionals.
 She is a founding board member of Smart Love Family Services, for which she provides ongoing consultation and insight to the clinical and early childhood education staff.
 She also serves on the Board of the Intrapsychic Humanism Society.
 Both of these non-profit agencies are based on Intrapsychic Humanism, the comprehensive psychology of child development, psychopathology and treatment developed by Dr. Pieper and her late husband, William J. Pieper, MD.